 What could be the results?
 Once upon a time, I was testing out open rates and experimenting with different subject lines for an email campaign.
 I made the decision to title an email “RE: (whatever my subject line was) to give the perception we were already engaged in a conversation.
 The result?

 I ticked off a bunch of people off.
 Many individuals had opened the email, confused about what the original chain was even about, and, upon realizing there was no original chain, got angry with me.
 From a metrics standpoint, my email open rate went up, but my unsubscribe rate did too!

 Take CyberCoders, for example.
 The technical recruiting company has my resume on file and frequently contacts me regarding job recommendations.
-One would think it would be for Sales Leadership roles right?
+One would think it would be for a Sales Leadership role, right?

 Wrong!
 I receive garbage auto-generated emails from 9 out of 10 cyber coder recruiters for positions like Project Manager!
 Really?

-But, if the recruiters took the time to actually READ my LinkedIn profile or resume they would quickly discover I’ve never been a Project Manager.
-What’s more, recruiters will aggressively follow up with me and say “Just checking in on my note” to repeatedly try and gauge what my interest level is.
+But, if the recruiters took the time to actually READ my LinkedIn profile or resume, they would quickly discover I’ve never been a Project Manager.
+What’s more, recruiters will aggressively follow up with me and say “Just checking in on my note” to repeatedly try and gauge my impression of what my interest level is.